o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-adding-aws-resources.md

 ---
-description: ' Add &AWS; or custom resources to cloud gems in &ALYlong;. '
+description: ' Add AWS or custom resources to cloud gems in Amazon Lumberyard. '
-title: ' Adding &AWS; Resources to a Cloud Gem'
+title: ' Adding AWS Resources to a Cloud Gem'
 ---
 # Adding AWS Resources to a Cloud Gem {#cloud-canvas-cgf-adding-aws-resources}